Harmonic tropical morphisms and approximation: Prerequisites

 \subsection{A twisted Hodge bundle}

-In the sequel, we will study the convergence of imaginary normalized differential over families of Riemann surfaces.
-In order to do so, we need an appropriate ambient space.\\ Recall that the classical Hodge bundle $\Lambda_{g,n} \rightarrow \overline{\mathcal{M}}_{g,n}$ is the rank $g$ vector bundle whose fiber at a point $(S;p_1,...,p_n)$ is the space of holomorphic sections of the dualizing sheaf over $S$, see \cite{ELSV}.
-Geometrically, the fiber of $\Lambda_{g,n}$ over a smooth curve $(S;p_1,...,p_n) \in \mathcal{M}_{g,n}$ is the vector space of holomorphic differentials.
-Now for a singular curve $(S;p_1,...,p_n) \in \overline{\mathcal{M}}_{g,n}$ with simple node $q_1$, ..., $q_k$, the fiber of $\Lambda_{g,n}$ over $S$ is the vector space of meromorphic differentials such that their pullback on the normalization $\tilde{S}$ have at most simple poles at the preimages of the nodes of $S$, and such that their residues at the 2 preimages of any of the $q_j$'s are opposite to each other.
-Note that this vector space is also $g$-dimensional.
-The fact that $\Lambda_{g,n}$ is a vector bundle on $\overline{\mathcal{M}}_{g,n}$ can be found in \cite{ACG}, and references therein.
-Now, consider the following twisted version of the latter bundle.
+In order to study the convergence of imaginary normalised differential over families of Riemann surfaces, we will need an appropriate ambient space.

+Recall that the Hodge bundle $\Lambda_{g,n} \rightarrow \bmgn$ is the rank $g$ vector bundle whose fiber at a point $(S;p_1,\dots,p_n)$ is the space of holomorphic sections of the dualising sheaf over $S$, see \cite{ELSV}.
+Geometrically, the fiber of $\Lambda_{g,n}$ over a smooth curve $(S;p_1,\dots,p_n) \in \mgn$ is the vector space of holomorphic differentials on $S$.
+For a singular curve $(S;p_1,\dots,p_n) \in \bmgn$, the fiber of $\Lambda_{g,n}$ over $S$ is the vector space of meromorphic differentials whose pullback to the normalisation of $S$ have at most simple poles at the preimages of the nodes and such that the residues at the two preimages of any node of $S$ are opposite to each other.